mtmanning93/Reach_reports/README.md

 ### ElephantSQL Deployment
 ---------------------------
-For this project I decide to use ElephantSQL which uses PostgresSQL databases.
+For this project, I decide to use ElephantSQL which uses PostgreSQL databases.
 In order to set up ElephantSQL follow these steps:

-**1. Create an account or Login to your ElephantSQL dashboard and click the green 'Create New Instance' Button.**
+**1. Create an account or log in to your ElephantSQL dashboard and click the green 'Create New Instance' Button.**

 ![ElephantSQL dashboard](README_images/deployment/elephant_sql_dash.png)

 **2. Next setup the instance plan, when the form is complete click 'Select Region'.**

-Generally the title here is the project title.For my project I selected the 'Tiny Turtle (Free)' plan and left the tags field blank.
+Generally, the title here is the project title.
+For my project, I selected the 'Tiny Turtle (Free)' plan and left the tags field blank.

 ![ElephantSQL plan setup](README_images/deployment/elephant_setup.png)